Lee Memorial Health System Meeting-Messy-But Effective

 Filed under Featured, Healthcare, News

-~”it makes us the best paramedics we could possibly be,”~ Lee County Emergency Medical Services, the sole non-fire department affiliated entry, earned third place in the Annual Advanced Life Support Competition Sept 28 and 29 sponsored by the Temple Terrace Fire Department.
-A panel of judges scored each team’s ability to assess, diagnose and perform [...]
+Lee County Emergency Medical Services, the sole non-fire department affiliated entry, earned third place in the Annual Advanced Life Support Competition Sept 28 and 29 sponsored by the Temple Terrace Fire Department.
+A panel of judges scored each team’s ability to assess, diagnose and perform the [...]